microsoft/vstest-docs/docs/analyze.md

 # Monitor and analyze test run
 This document will walk you through enabling data collection for a test run.
+This document covers:
-We will start with brief overview of data collectors, followed by instructions for [code coverage][coverage].
+1. A brief overview of data collectors.
+2. Configuring data collectors in TPV2.
+3. Key differences for using `DataCollectors` in TPv2 v/S TPv1.
+3. Instructions for using [code coverage][coverage].

 > **Version note:**
 >